Introduction

 How Financial Regulatory Checks Are Conducted in Hong Kong?

-Employers in Hong Kong typically employ a combination of methods to conduct thorough financial regulatory checks:
+Employers in Hong Kong typically employ a combination of methods, from database searches to reference checks and third-party verification, to conduct thorough financial regulatory checks.

 Database Searches: Utilizing databases maintained by regulatory authorities (HKMA, SFC, IA, etc.) to search for information related to a candidate’s or employee’s regulatory history, disciplinary actions, and licensing status.